Erasure code

 In coding theory, an erasure code is a forward error correction (FEC) code under the assumption of bit erasures (rather than bit errors), which transforms a message of k symbols into a longer message (code word) with n symbols such that the original message can be recovered from a subset of the n symbols.
 The fraction r = k/n is called the code rate.
 The fraction k’/k, where k’ denotes the number of symbols required for recovery, is called reception efficiency.
+The recovery algorithm expects that it is known which of the n symbols are lost.

+History

+Erasure coding was invented by Irving Reed and Gustave Solomon in 1960.